RishiAgar/artsy/README.md

 - **Cart data vs. live product changes**

-  - Cart does **not** automatically revalidate items if:
+  - Cart does **not** revalidate items if:
     - A product expires.
     - A price changes.
   - This is due to the lack of a dedicated API for:
     - Validating current cart items.
     - Returning updated prices and availability in bulk.
-  - Result: validation happens primarily at the point of action (e.g. on add/update), not continuously.
+  - Result: validation happens primarily at time of adding items, not continuously.

 - **LocalStorage constraints**